Alpena in Alpena County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1910.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 45° 3.768′ N, 83° 25.785′ W. Marker was in Alpena, Michigan, in Alpena County.
-Marker could be reached from North 1st Avenue north of Water Street when traveling north.
+It could be reached from North 1st Avenue north of Water Street when traveling north.
 Marker is located along the Alpena Bi-Path, at middle of South Riverfront Park, beside the Thunder Bay River, beyond the end of North 1st Avenue.
 Touch for map.
 Marker was at or near this postal address: 205 Water Street, Alpena MI 49707, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Winter Layup (here, next to this marker); The Third Ward (within shouting distance of this marker); Nordmeer (within shouting distance of this marker); Thunder Bay National Maritime Sanctuary (within shouting distance of this marker); Montana (within shouting distance of this marker); Alpena’s Second Avenue Bridge (about
+At least 8 other markers are within walking distance of this location: Winter Layup (here, next to this marker); The Third Ward (within shouting distance of this marker); Nordmeer (within shouting distance of this marker); Thunder Bay National Marine Sanctuary (within shouting distance of this marker); Montana (within shouting distance of this marker); Alpenas Second Avenue Bridge (about 300 feet away); Welcome to the Alpena Water Level Station (about 300 feet away); Grecian (about 300 feet away).
+Touch for a list and map of all markers in Alpena.

 More about this marker.
 Marker is a large composite plaque, mounted waist-high on a metal supporting rack.